-Peter Boyd | Senior Vice President - Business Process and Information Technology functions from April 2014 to May 2019.
+Peter Boyd | Senior Vice President - Business Process and Information Technology

+Mr. Boyd joined our Company in August 2013 and has led our Business Process and Information Technology functions since May 2019.
+Prior to his current position, Mr. Boyd led our Operations and Value Delivery functions from April 2014 to May 2019.
 Prior to joining us, Mr. Boyd served as Senior Director of Operations for the Americas and APJ Regions at Hewlett-Packard Company.
 Throughout his 15-year career at the Hewlett-Packard Company, Mr. Boyd held a variety of positions in business process improvement and in operations.
 Mr. Boyd received a B.A. in History from Wittenberg University and an M.B.A in Finance from Seton Hall University.
 Mr. Boyd also received an M.S. in Management and Urban Policy Analysis from the New School University.